Our solidarity commitments

 But not everyone has the same resources to adapt.
 A poorly insulated top-floor studio, a pregnancy, old age: three situations where a few extra degrees become a real health risk.

-ClimLoc can't solve everything.
+Climloc can't solve everything.
 But we can make our service more accessible to those who need it most — that's what this programme is about.

 Three audiences, three vulnerabilities